Search Results

 – 3 credits

 Understanding diet in the context of culture.
 Historical, religious, and sociocultural influences on the development of cuisine, meal patterns, eating customs, cooking methods, and nutritional status of various ethnic groups.
 Traditional and contemporary food habits.
 Health and social impact of changes in diet.
-Preparation and serving of foods from many cultures.
+Preparation of cultural foods.
 Prerequisites: None.
 Note: FON143 may be repeated for a total of six (6) credit hours.

 General Education Designations: G